 The cost of car insurance can be expensive when you're a young driver - find out the six things you can do to keep costs down.

-Compare as many quotes as possible
+1. Compare as many car insurances quotes as possible

 You should never choose a policy on price alone though, make sure it gives you all the protection you need too.
-Find out what a car insurance policy will cover you against here.

-Try black box insurance
+2. Go for black box insurance

-A black box records how you drive, and if you can prove to your insurer you are a safe driver they will reward you with lower payments.
+A black box records how you drive, and if you can prove to your insurer you are a safe driver, they will reward you with lower payments.

-It is a good option for young drivers because it means the cost of your cover will be based on your driving alone, not every driver in your age group.
+It is a good option for young drivers and drivers under 21 because it means the cost of your cover will be based on your driving alone, not every driver in your age group.

-Increase your excess
+3. Increase your excess